kubb-labs/kubb/docs/plugins/swagger-tanstack-query.md

 ::: tip
 <img src="https://raw.githubusercontent.com/TanStack/query/main/media/repo-header.png" style="max-width: 30vw"/><br/>
-Tanstack v5 is fully supported, see [Migrating to TanStack Query v5](https://tanstack.com/query/latest/docs/react/guides/migrating-to-v5). <br/>
+Tanstack/query v5 is fully supported, see [Migrating to TanStack Query v5](https://tanstack.com/query/latest/docs/react/guides/migrating-to-v5).<br/>

 Just install v5 in your project and `Kubb` will check the `package.json` to see if you are using v4 or v5.